petergood/digitrecognizer/README.md

 ![eq](http://i.imgur.com/rBeRkuB.png)

+Before getting passed into the classifier, every image is pre-processed - pixels, whose color value is below a certain threshold, are filtered out.

 A better way to obtain features is to extract them directly from the shape (for example the amount of holes, open areas etc).
 Such an implementation is being developed in the _digit-features-v2_ branch.

 ## Building and running